CyberDefinitions.com

 Send and Receive Encrypted Messages

-Ready to get sneaky?
-Use this tool to send highly encrypted messages on WhatsApp and other messaging apps.
+So, are you ready to protect yourself?
+Are you ready to get sneaky?
+Use this tool to send highly encrypted messages on WhatsApp, by email, or whatever.
+Be safe.
+Enjoy.

 Enter Your Secret "Crypto" Word